jatorresmunguia/juan-torresmunguia/content/about/main/index.md

 ---
-title: "About me" # leave blank to exclude
+title: ""
-number_featured: 1 # pulling from mainSections in config.toml
+number_featured: 1
-use_featured: false # if false, use most recent by date
+use_featured: false
-number_categories: 3 # set to zero to exclude
+number_categories: 3
 show_intro: true
+intro:
+  <h2>About me</h2>

-intro: "I hold an undergraduate degree in Economics from the [Universidad Autónoma de Coahuila](http://www.uadec.mx/?lang=en), as well as a master's in Applied Statistics from the [Instituto Tecnológico y de Estudios Superiores de Monterrey](https://tec.mx/en/undergraduate?utm_campaign=PROFE-atr-campaign-Performance_tecmx_cmpa0074672&utm_source=ppc&utm_medium=google&utm_term=0075095), and a Ph.D. in Applied Statistics and Empirical Methods from the [Georg-August-Universität Göttingen](https://www.uni-goettingen.de/en/1.html).
-I completed my PhD thesis, [“Essays on structured additive regression models with applications in development economics”](https://books.google.com.mx/books/about/Essays_on_Structured_Additive_Regression.html?id=XQjWzwEACAAJ&redir_esc=y), in December 2022 with a *summa cum laude* honor.<br>
+  <p>I hold an undergraduate degree in Economics from the <a href="http://www.uadec.mx/?lang=en">Universidad Autónoma de Coahuila</a>, as well as a master's in Applied Statistics from the <a href="https://tec.mx/en/undergraduate?utm_campaign=PROFE-atr-campaign-Performance_tecmx_cmpa0074672&utm_source=ppc&utm_medium=google&utm_term=0075095">Instituto Tecnológico y de Estudios Superiores de Monterrey</a>, and a Ph.D. in Applied Statistics and Empirical Methods from the <a href="https://www.uni-goettingen.de/en/1.html">Georg-August-Universität Göttingen</a>.
+I completed my PhD thesis,
+  <a href="https://books.google.com.mx/books/about/Essays_on_Structured_Additive_Regression.html?id=XQjWzwEACAAJ&redir_esc=y">"Essays on structured additive regression models with applications in development economics"</a>, in December 2022 with a <i>summa cum laude</i> honor.</p>

-<br>After finishing my Ph.D., I served as a researcher to the United Nations Institute for Disarmament Research's project [Managing Exits from Armed Conflict](https://unidir.org/programme/managing-exits-from-armed-conflict/).
-Before this I was a data analyst at the [Regional Office for Central America, North America and the Caribbean of the International Organization for Migration (IOM)](https://rosanjose.iom.int/en), and a statistical consultant at the [UN Women's Global Centre of Excellence on Gender Statistics (CEGS)](https://data.unwomen.org/where-we-work/cegs) and the [United Nations Office on Drugs and Crime's Center of Excellence for Statistical Information on Government, Crime, Victimization and Justice (CdE-UNODC)](https://www.cdeunodc.inegi.org.mx/index.php/en/).<br>
+  <p>After finishing my Ph.D., I served as a quantitative researcher to the United Nations Institute for Disarmament Research’s project <a href="https://unidir.org/programme/managing-exits-from-armed-conflict/">Managing Exits from Armed Conflict</a>.
+Before this, I was a data analyst at the <a href="https://rosanjose.iom.int/en">Regional Office for Central America, North America and the Caribbean of the International Organization for Migration (IOM)</a>, and a statistical consultant at the <a href="https://data.unwomen.org/where-we-work/cegs">UN Women's Global Centre of Excellence on Gender Statistics (CEGS)</a> and the <a href="https://www.cdeunodc.inegi.org.mx/index.php/en/">United Nations Office on Drugs and Crime's Center of Excellence for Statistical Information on Government, Crime, Victimization and Justice (CdE-UNODC)</a>.</p>

+  <h2>About my research</h2>

+  <p> The main set of projects in my work seeks to understand how individuals, households, and communities experience, adapt to, and cope with armed conflict, violence, and poverty.</p>

+  <p>The starting point of my research is the creation of multidisciplinary micro-datasets integrating information from different sources -household surveys, administrative records, censuses, remote sensing, etc.-.
+Subsequently, at the core of this line of work is the development and use of boosting structured additive regression models to identify and describe the extent to which a set of risk factors are associated with a variable of interest and/or to derive their causal effects.</p>

+  <p>Ultimately, my research aims to enhance knowledge of how to prevent and end the cycles of conflict, violence, and poverty.
+I often consider diversity aspects such as gender, age, and ethnicity.
+Whenever possible, I strive to include interactive visualizations of my research findings.</p>

-<br>You can view my full CV [here](CVitaeR.pdf)."
+  <p>You can view my full CV <a href="CVitaeR.pdf">here</a>.</p>

+  <p> Thank you for passing by!</p>
 show_outro: false
 outro: |
 ---